Accounting Modes

 - Jan 3 - site visit after clicking on an affiliate link and placed a $90 order

-In the Cash Snapshot...
+In Cash Snapshot mode:

 All revenue and transactional credit is given to Jan 3 since the order was placed on Jan 3.